-Historical advances in machine learning
+Historical advances in machine learning and AI

 (history, philosophy, statistics, optimization, probability, and more)